gdevanla/idris-time/README.md

 - [ ] Use specidris
 - [ ] Add to `elba`
 - [ ] A lot of functions are not total.
 Need more %total-ity checks.
+- [ ] Support Time resolution in nanoseconds.